Trouble paying your mortgage? You have options

 Deferring this extra principal amount can help make it easier for FHA borrowers to get back on track with their loans.

-FHA–HAMP is typically combined with one of the loan modification methods above to lower the borrower’s monthly payment.
+FHA-HAMP is typically combined with one of the loan modification options above to lower the borrower’s monthly payment.

 VA loan modification

 Veterans and service members with loans backed by the Department of Veterans Affairs can ask their servicer about VA loan modification.

 VA loan modification can roll missed payments back into the loan balance, as well as other delinquent homeownership costs like unpaid property taxes and homeowners insurance.

 After these costs are added to the loan, the borrower and servicer work together to establish a new repayment schedule that will be manageable for the veteran.